quantabhidharma/AlphaOmega/README.md

 ## Overview

-**The Alpha|Omega (A|Ω⟩) Project** is a specialized Lattice Gauge Theory framework designed to probe the non-perturbative structure of the Quantum Vacuum.
+**The A|Ω⟩ Research Program** is a specialized Lattice Gauge Theory framework designed to probe the non-perturbative structure of the Quantum Vacuum.

 Unlike standard lattice QCD codes (Grid, Chroma) which optimize for brute-force bulk thermodynamics, this engine is architected for **Twisted Vacuum Tomography**.
 It leverages **Twisted Eguchi-Kawai (TEK) Reduction** and $Z_N$ boundary conditions to simulate infinite-volume confinement physics on compact, topologically non-trivial manifolds ("Time Cubes").